firefly-oss/lib-plugin-manager/lib-plugin-manager-core/src/test/README.md

 - `PluginSystemIntegrationTest`: Tests the end-to-end plugin lifecycle and interactions between components.
 - `KafkaIntegrationTest`: Tests the integration with Kafka for distributed event processing.
+- `GitRepositoryIntegrationTest`: Tests the end-to-end process of installing plugins from Git repositories.
+- `ClasspathPluginIntegrationTest`: Tests the auto-detection and installation of plugins from the classpath.

 ## Running the Tests